Cycling in the Clare Valley and the 35 kilometre Riesling Trail means you can ride among the vines, right up to cellar doors. Find out more today.

 Feel the wind in your hair and sun on your face; cycle through vineyards, fields and quaint towns.

-The Riesling Trail and Rattler Trail
+The Rattler Trail

-The Rattler Trail is an extension of the Riesling Trail.
+is an extension of the Riesling Trail.
 It was opened in 2010 and runs from Auburn to Riverton.
 It passes vines, farms and landmarks.
 There are public toilets in local towns and nearby car parking in Riverton, Rhynie and Auburn.

 The fun doesn’t stop when you reach Riverton.
 Ride through the unspoilt Gilbert Valley on the Riverton Trails.
 These five trails lead past landmarks, wildlife and native vegetation, including pines, gums and sheoaks.
 Admire 360 degree views on the Lookout Trail or stop and smell the roses on the Rhynie Trail.
 Take the time to visit Gilbert River Lake on the Duck Pond Trail.